 Musca Borealis crawls across this chart from the Uranographia of Johann Bode (1801).

 The four stars of Musca became Lilium, the fleur de lis, in an atlas published in 1674 by the French scientist Ignace-Gaston Pardies (above).
-Pardies did not label the constellation; the name Lilium first seems to have appeared five years later in a chart and catalogue called Cartes du Ciel published by another Frenchman, Augustin Royer, although he made the lily much bigger.
+Pardies did not label the constellation, though.
+The name Lilium first seems to have appeared five years later in a chart and catalogue called Cartes du Ciel published by another Frenchman, Augustin Royer, although he made the lily much bigger and increased its number of stars to seven.

 © Ian Ridpath.
 All rights reserved